lillallol/temp/README.md

 ## Proposal.

-Standardize a type system agnostic, battle tested\[[3](#a-list-of-projects-that-implement-the-proposal)\], minimal syntax reservation, concise comment contract\[[4](#defining-the-comment-contract)\], that is enough to reduce the super sets to complements.
+Standardize a type system agnostic, battle tested\[[3](#a-list-of-projects-that-implement-the-proposal)\], minimal syntax reservation, concise comment contract\[[4](#defining-the-comment-contract)\], that is enough to eventually reduce the super sets to complements.
 Let the rest of the type system to be dealt by third party tools.

-## Advantages and the intuition behind the proposal.
+## The intuition behind the proposal.

 ### Separation of intend and implementation.